dawnteigh/Dice-Goblin/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Roadmap
+My next goal with Dice Goblin is to allow users to upload images straight to the database, without the need of an image URL.
+I want the images to be able to be loaded using a file path.
+A more dynamic stats page is also in the cards.

 ## Acknowledgements
 - Image on the 'Home' page is from [PNGWing](https://pngwing.com).